What is condition monitoring (CM)?

 Enhanced safety

 Condition monitoring can help to identify potential safety hazards, such as worn or damaged components, before they cause harm to personnel or equipment.
-This helps to improve overall safety and reduce the risk of accidents and injuries.
+This approach helps to improve overall safety and reduce the risk of accidents and injuries.

 Disadvantages of condition monitoring